cronical/budget_dance/docs/vba_sorted.md

 End Function

+Function extend_iiande(account As String, category As String, y_year As String) As Double 'For investment income and expense, use a ratio to the start balance to compute a forecast value for the income/expense item on this row
+'To be run in a cell in the invest_iande_work table.
+    Dim work_table As String, bal_table As String
+    Dim key As Variant
+    Dim start_bal As Double, rate As Double, value As Double work_table = Application.caller.ListObject.Name
+    bal_table = "tbl_balances"
+    start_bal = get_val("End Bal" + account, bal_table, y_offset(y_year, -1))
+    key = account + ":" + category + ":rate"
+    rate = get_val(key, work_table, y_year)
+    value = rate * start_bal
+    extend_iiande = value
+End Function

 Function Fed_Tax_CapGn(tax_Year As Integer, taxable_Income As Double, totCapGn As Double) As Double 'computes the resulting federal tax with capital gains portion at 15% 'the input should include qualified dividends